natetowsley/obsidian_sync/01 School/Reedley College/Courses/Summer 2025/CSCI-5/06 Conditional Statements.md

 ---
 # Relational Operators
 - Java has six relational operators used to test primitive or literal numerical values
-- Relational operators are used to evaluate if-else and loop ocnditions
+- Relational operators are used to evaluate if-else and loop conditions

 | **Relational Operator** | **Definition**           |
 | ----------------------- | ------------------------ |